nutiteq/advancedlayers/readme.md

 ## Manual jar file

-1. Download the latest .jar file from here: https://repository-nutiteq.forge.cloudbees.com/snapshot/com/nutiteq/advancedlayers/AdvancedLayers/1.0-SNAPSHOT/
+1. Download the latest .jar file from https://github.com/nutiteq/hellomap3d/blob/master/AdvancedMap3D/extlibs/AdvancedLayers-1.0-SNAPSHOT.jar and latest Nutiteq SDK jar file from https://github.com/nutiteq/hellomap3d/wiki/Downloads

-2. Save it to your project libs/ folder.
+2. Save them to your project libs/ folder.

 3. For other dependencies:

  * Java libs from extlibs folder (https://github.com/nutiteq/advancedlayers/tree/master/extlibs)
- * If you use native libraries (for e.g. sqlite, shapefile, geotiff etc) then you need also .so files into libs/armeabi folder
+ * If you use native libraries (for e.g. sqlite, shapefile, geotiff etc) then you need also .so files from same location, usually armeabi/ folder is enough.

 # Test datasets